 Former President George H.W.
 Bush released from hospital after 2 months

-Former President George H.W.
+Former U.S. President George H.W.
 Bush and his wife, Barbara, arrive for the premiere of HBO's new documentary about his life in Kennebunkport, Maine, June 12, 2012.
 (AP / Charles Krupa)

 Published Monday, January 14, 2013 2:34PM EST